briantan050/TELUS_IoT_Getting_Started/README.md

 The next section will send the sensor data from the IoT Hub to Power BI through a Stream Analytics job, enabling you to display your data on a dashboard that updates automatically.

-# Part 2: Displaying IoT data in a Power BI dashboard
+# Part 2: Displaying IoT data in a Power BI report

 Dashboards are useful tools to provide views of data that can update automatically.
-For this project, I made a dashboard to display Temperature and Humidity data recorded by the Nucleo board, displayed on line charts.
-I also showed the GPS coordinates of the board at the time of recording, displayed on a map.
+For this project, I made a dashboard via a Power BI report.
+It displayed Temperature and Humidity data recorded by the Nucleo board, displayed on line charts, and also showed the GPS coordinates of the board at the time of recording, displayed on a map.

+The list of steps is as follows:
+* Add a consumer group to your IoT hub
+* Create, configure and run a Stream Analytics job
+* Create and configure a Power BI report
+* Share the report

 ### Add a consumer group to your IoT hub